 My second signature style, these pieces are made to mirror natural outline of leaves.
 The name Queen's Lace comes from the fact that these necklaces are virtually weightless despite the size, akin to lace.

 These XXXL pieces are larger than life, featuring heavily beaded swags on the back, and full chest coverage on the front.
 These pieces can take anywhere from 4 to 8 weeks to complete and are compromised of up to 10,000 beads each individually sewn.

 Affectionately called "Mermaid's Lace" or "Beaded Petals" these lightweight/heavy pieces are timeless expressions of devotion through color and pattern.
 I do not sell this beadwork.

 I literally had no idea how these were going to end up before they ended there

 My original hand woven pattern...

 I began bead weaving when I was eight years old.
-I began with loom work.
-As I dig into my past I'll add pieces that I made from my earlier years.
+As I dig into my past I'll add what pieces that I can find from my earlier years.

 Queen's Lace and variations